Find Affordable College Courses

 Read More…

-University of Central Florida did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #7 on the list.
+University of Central Florida ranked #7 on this year’s Best Drama & Theater Arts Schools in Florida list.
 UCF is a fairly large public school located in the suburb of Orlando.

 After completing their degree, theater graduates from UCF carry an average student debtload of $24,230.